 The goto and the conditional jumps need addresses to where the jump should go.
 Since we are generating assembly code for the JVM, we do not actually have to give (numeric) addresses, but can just attach (symbolic) labels to our code.
-These labels specify a target for a jump.
+These labels specify a target for a jump-essentially they mark a location in our code.
 Therefore the labels need to be unique, as otherwise it would be ambiguous where a jump should go to.
 A label, say L, is attached to assembly code like where the label needs to be followed by a colon.
-The task of the assembler (in our case Jasmin or Krakatau) is to resolve the labels to actual (numeric) addresses, for example jump 10 instructions forward, or 20 instructions backwards.
+The task of the assembler (in our case Jasmin or Krakatau) is to resolve the labels to actual (numeric) addresses, for example jump 10 instructions forward, or 20 instructions backwards, or jump to this particular address.

 '''

+instr_1

 L:

-instr_1

 instr_2

+instr_3

 :

 '''

-Recall the "trick" with compiling boolean expressions: the compile-function for boolean expressions takes three arguments: an abstract syntax tree, an environment for variable indices and also the label, lab, to where an conditional jump needs to go.
+Recall the "trick" with compiling boolean expressions: the compile-function for boolean expressions takes three arguments: an abstract syntax tree, an environment for variable indices and also the label, which I called lab, to where an conditional jump needs to go.
 The clause for the expression $a_1 = a_2$ , for example, is as follows: